HOME STALLIONS SALES HORSES SAGAS ANGLO-ARABIANS MNIE GUESTBOOK

 The Final HHSA show followed, witih the kids doing really well, and me showing PX and Sohn, just as a tune up for Nationals.

-Suddenly, it was time to head off to Louisville.
-What an awesome experience it was....read our story here.
+Suddenly, it was time to head off to Louisville for U.S. Nationals.
+What an awesome experience it was....read our story on the sagas page.
 Who would have guessed we would be CHAMPION!?!?!?!
 And Sohn getting Top Ten, and Cass getting Top Ten too!

 In the midst of all that, Snickers had her six puppies at my mom's house!
 And on the day we showed in Kentucky!